python/cpython/Doc/library/sys.rst

    ``cache_tag`` is set to ``None``, it indicates that module caching should be disabled.

+   :data:`sys.implementation` may contain additional attributes specific to the Python implementation.
+These non-standard attributes must start with an underscore, and are not described here.
 Regardless of its contents, :data:`sys.implementation` will not change during a run of the interpreter, nor between implementation versions.
 (It may change between Python language versions, however.)
 See `PEP 421` for more information.

    .. versionadded:: 3.3